tensorflow/model-analysis/examples/chicago_taxi/README.md

 You can see the status of the running job on the [Google Cloud Console](https://console.cloud.google.com/dataflow).

-In this case, the data is read from Google BigQuery instead of a small, local CSV file.
-Also, unlike our local example above, we are using the `DataflowRunner` to start distributed processing over several workers in the cloud.
+Unlike our local example above, we are using the `DataflowRunner` to start distributed processing over several workers in the cloud.

+Note: Make sure to export the `TFT_OUTPUT_PATH` variable as displayed by the above script.

 The outputs are the same as the local job, but stored in Google Cloud Storage: